ssaran8/Team-Thrive/reports/status_report_5.md

 # 02/14 status report 5

 ## Section 1
-This past week, the team worked on getting ...
+This past week, the team worked on getting everything ready for the beta release.
+We got most of the features we wanted to have working and are continuing to make progress towards a finished product.

-For next week, the goal is to have ...
+For next week, the goal is to continue backend/frontend integration.

 ### Team member updates
 *Sahibjeet Singh* -